TheGammaSqueeze/Retroid_Pocket_Stock_Firmware/README.md

 # Retroid Pocket Mini - Qualcomm Flash Image Loader (QFIL) Recovery Guide

+## ⚠️ WARNING

+**Proceed at your own risk!** This process is intended for advanced users only.
+I take no responsibility for any issues, malfunctions, or damage that may occur to your device as a result of following this guide.
+Flashing firmware and modifying system files can be risky, and if done incorrectly, may lead to further software or hardware issues.

+By following this guide, you also acknowledge that this process will **void any warranty** you have with Retroid.
+Make sure to back up your data before proceeding, as this process may result in data loss.

 This guide will walk you through using the Qualcomm Flash Image Loader (QFIL) Tool and the QFILHelper tool to recover your Retroid Pocket Mini, a Snapdragon 865 device, from a software brick.

 ## Included Files:

+You will need 7-Zip to decompress the split package.
+Download all parts, then extract Android10_RPMini_V1.0.0.310_20240926_181623_user.7z.001 using 7-Zip.

+The extracted folder will contain:
 - `flash/`: Firmware files for flashing
 - `prog_ufs_firehose_sm8250_lite_lp5.elf`: Firehose programmer file for communication with the Retroid Pocket Mini in Emergency Download (EDL) mode.
 - `QFILHelper.exe`: Script to execute the flashing process.